surfstudio/surf-flutter-app-template/docs/firebase.md

 > [!WARNING]
 > Make sure that you use correct Firebase options for current entry point (e.g. `firebase_options_dev.dart` for `lib/main.dart` and `firebase_options.dart` for `lib/main_release.dart`).

+## Readable crash reports in the Crashlytics dashboard

+The `flutterfire configure` command will attempt to automatically configure your project to send readable crash reports to Crashlytics.

+Unfortunately, there are cases that can result in the project not being fully configured.
+[This guide](https://firebase.google.com/docs/crashlytics/get-deobfuscated-reports?platform=flutter) outlines what the automation does and provides first steps to debug your project setup.